Posts

 Image

 i enjoy a #getaway now and again ... a break from the studio and daily household /garden activities, no cooking! (unless its a boiled egg).
 Just back from a week of #artretreat, as #getaway, with contemporary artist Tim Allen .
 Love his work and i found him to be most generous in working with each individual to achieve what they were aiming for, one-on-one - over 5 days.
 This is my second time with Artable at Winnaleah in Tasmania.
 Gillian , Steve and all the staff always do a fabulous job at making everyone feel comfortable and united providing great food, art discussion and comaraderie.
-This group of girls was particularly fabulous - so warm, kind, all inclusive with interesting, intelligent conversations. i enjoyed it immensely.
-I was lucky enough to be next on the wait list so i got the "Barn" along with a lovely housemate for the week.
-We felt so fortunate to 'get' the Barn which was lights, airy, warm and beautifully situated just a short walk from...
+This group of girls was particularly fabulous - so warm, kind, all inclusive with interesting, intelligent conversations. i enjoyed it immensely. a post here on the drawings and studio work I was lucky enough to be next on the wait list so i got the "Barn" along with a lovely housemate for the week.
+We felt so fortunate to 'get' the Barn which was lights, airy, w...

 a walk around the studio this week (pt2)